 Worst meal you ever ate?

 A dish I made at school.
 Soused herrings.
 Well, I say ‘ate’.
-My digestive system took temporary position.
+The culinary delight didn’t get as far as my mouth.
 Even the cat did a runner.

 Celebrity you most fancy?